Welcome Film Makers

-The City’s Office of Economic Development & Tourism (OEDT), with the authority of the City Manager, coordinates the processing of all permit applications and provides guidance for securing City services and personnel required for filming activities.
-Please read all of the following before applying for permission/permit:
+The City’s Office of Economic Development & Tourism (OEDT), with the authority of the City Manager, coordinates the processing of all requests to film inside City limits and provides guidance for securing City services and personnel required for filming activities.
+Please read all of the following before submitting your film request:

-The Economic Development & Tourism office is entrusted with interpreting and upholding the City’s Filming Guidelines in the issuance of Filming Permits.
+The Economic Development & Tourism office is entrusted with interpreting and upholding the City’s Filming Guidelines for all filming on City property.
 Our decisions reflect an attempt to balance the needs of filmmakers with the needs and expectations of businesses, residents and the public interest, and to arrive at solutions that are favorable to everyone.

-Based on the information you provide, and our adopted policies and ordinances, the OEDT will determine if you need any permits.
-Additionally, we will determine whether or not the City will need any additional information for permitting.
+Based on the information you provide, and our adopted policies and ordinances, the OEDT will determine if you need permission.
+Additionally, we will determine whether or not the City will need any additional information in order to make a determination.
 For example, if you will be posting any signs (including small, directional signs) you may need to submit a Temporary Sign Permit Application.

-The City’s Office of Economic Development & Tourism coordinates the permit process for those filming on location within the City’s limits.
-Securing required services such as insurance, police and fire protection, barricades and street shut down will be the responsibility of the applicant.
+The City’s Office of Economic Development & Tourism coordinates the permission process for those filming on location within the City’s limits.
+And though our office will assist you with connecting to City services, securing services such as insurance, police and fire protection, barricades and street shut down will be the responsibility of the applicant.

-- A film permit application form is required for any filming activity taking place within Lynchburg’s city limits, whether on public or private property.
+- A completed filming request application form is required for any filming activity taking place within Lynchburg’s city limits, whether on public or private property.

 - For filming entirely contained on private property you need to fill out the top portion of the form, click “Private Property”, then sign the bottom of the form.
 This is to inform the Lynchburg Police Department and Emergency Services in case of neighbor complaints.